Wildlife, City & Saxman Native Village Tour

 This tour is very popular and has limited seating.
 Advanced reservations are recommended!

-This 2-hour tour is $60 per person.
-Our rates include all park fees and taxes.
+This is a 2-1/2 hour tour and our rates include all park fees and taxes.

 Tour times: 7:45 am, 8:30 am, 9:30 am, 11:45 am, 1:30 pm and 3:30 pm for Infinity passengers only.

 Wild Animals: Since these animals are wild, for obvious reasons we cannot guarantee any wildlife.